aristanetworks/avd-workshops/workshops/avd.md

 - Validation and Troubleshooting
 - Enhancing our CI/CD Pipelines with GitHub Actions

-Each attendee will receive their own dedicated virtual lab environment with Git, VS Code and Ansible already installed and ready to use.
+Each attendee will receive a dedicated virtual lab environment with Git, VS Code, and Ansible installed and ready to use.

-Attendees will need:
+Attendees will need the following:

 - A laptop
 - An account on [GitHub](https://github.com/)